Overview

 A device transaction rule

-Example 1: Creating an Authentication Transaction Rule
+Example 1: Creating an authentication transaction rule

-1. After logging into the Admin console and opening the Add Rule dialog, select the attributes that are required for authentication for your organization.
+- After logging into the Admin console and opening the Add Rule dialog, select the attributes that are required for authentication for your organization.
 In this example, we are selecting the following attributes to allow authentication:

 -